The Role of Belief in Health and Healing

 By |April 29th, 2019|Clinical Somatic Education, gamma loop, muscle memory, muscle tension, neuroscience, pandiculation, stretching|

-What is the gamma loop?
+You can listen to Sarah's podcast on this topic here: What is the gamma loop?
 The gamma loop (also referred to as the alpha-gamma loop) is a feedback loop in our nervous system that regulates the level of tension in our muscles.
-The way the gamma loop works can get a little confusing, so in this post I'm going to explain it as simply as [...]
+The way the gamma loop works can get a little confusing, [...]

 Why Stretching Doesn’t Work